How Are Property and Assets Divided in a Divorce in Canada?

 Here’s the good news: Not necessarily.
 If the couple can come to a mutual agreement about the division of property and assets on their own, they can proceed with that division without further proceedings.
 As long as the proposed division is fair and equitable, a mutual agreement would satisfy the court even if the division isn’t strictly 50/50.

-However, if the couple can’t agree and the case goes to court, the court will likely look for an equal division whenever possible.
+However, if the couple can’t agree and the case goes to court, the court will likely look for an equal division whenever possible, subject to exemptions and exceptions and other factors that may justify an unequal division.

 What if We Can’t Agree on How to Divide Our Property and Assets?